shasankp000/PySQL/README.md

  >Decision based commits, configurable through settings file.

  >Good way to practice SQL without going through the complexities of opening the clients in windows/linux.
-Just requires a one time setup of a non root       |         account with admin priveleges.
+Just requires a one time setup of a non root       |         account with admin priveleges. (and ofcourse, running the mysql service XD)

  >Linux side has more features with decision based distro installation for both mariadb and mysql